balloonwj/flamingo/README.md

    | CatchScreen  |     A tool to catch screen in chatting window.     |
    | iUpdateAuto  |     Unzipping downloading files when upgrades.     |

-​      When compiling finished, the executabls programs will be located in directory    **flamingoclient\Bin**.
+​      When compiling finished successfully, the executable programs will be located in directory **flamingoclient\Bin**.
 And the configuration file which contains configured lines is located in file **flamingoclient\Bin\config\flamingo.ini**.
 Run **Flamingo.exe** and have fun!

 #### Android Version Compiling and Installing

-Use Android Studio to open the project in directory **flamingoAndroid/** and build to generate flamingo.apk file.
-Install flamingo.apk to your mobiles.
+Use Android Studio to open the project in directory **flamingoAndroid/** and build to generate **flamingo.apk** file.
+Install **flamingo.apk** to your mobiles.
 Server settings of Android version is on the logining Activity.

 #### Change Log

-I am afraid that I can not to maintain Flamingo in regular intervals because I am very busy with my own work.
+I am afraid that I can not maintain Flamingo in regular intervals because I am very busy with my own work.
 But I promise that I am going to maintain Flamingo continually.

 Change Log see here: